cto-roundtable/slack-script-manager/README.md

 # Slack Member Comparer

+An AI three shot script for comparing some values in our slack network, we do not take responsibility for this code being representable, but it works!

 A TypeScript CLI tool for comparing members between Slack channels using Bun runtime.
 This tool shows the symmetric difference - members who are in one channel but not the other.

 ## Features